JoseAngelMartinB/gklr/README.md

 If you found this repository useful, you can acknowledge the authors by citing:

 * José Ángel Martín-Baos, Ricardo García-Ródenas, Luis Rodriguez-Benitez, Michel Bierlaire (2025).
-Scalable kernel logistic regression with Nyström approximation: Theoretical analysis and application to discrete choice modelling. *Neurocomputing*, 128975.
+Scalable kernel logistic regression with Nyström approximation: Theoretical analysis and application to discrete choice modelling. *Neurocomputing* 617, 128975.
 DOI: [10.1016/j.neucom.2024.128975](https://doi.org/10.1016/j.neucom.2024.128975)